Martin Gottfried Weiss: Commandant in Dachau

 On 1 September 1942 Weiss became commandant of Dachau concentration camp.
 Soon after this, Oswald Pohl criticised him severely, about the poor condition of the prisoners.
 Weiss thereafter made conditions in the camp a bit more humane.
 Weiss had taken some of his kapos from Neuengamme to Dachau.
 A last special action of Action 14f13 was carried out on his orders bringing death to 342 people in the Hartheim Euthanasia Centre.
 Weiss worked in Dachau until 31 October 1943.

 During his time as commandant in Dachau, 35 people were hanged and 18 people were shot.
 Before his post-war trial, Weiss insisted that these people were not concentration-camp prisoners, but prisoners of the Gestapo.
 He said they were sentenced to death by order of Heinrich Himmler and the Reich Security Main Office.
 This contradicted the statement of Johann Kicks, and was also a violation of the rules of the concentration camps Lagerordnung.

-According to Dr. Johann Neuhäusler, Auxiliary Bishop of Munich and author of “What was it like in the Concentration Camp at Dachau?”, Commandant Weiss was regarded by many prisoners with respect due to his reforms.
-He personally inspected to ensure his reforms were followed.
-Such reforms included: deliberate beatings were forbidden, banning “path” haircuts, permitting food parcels, and ensuring various facilities for prisoners use.
-Most importantly, he refused Himmler’s orders to shell and burn the camp, along with all its inmates.